 When it comes to shaving, men and women are often in the habit of applying some cream or lotion.
 This is usually a move towards making their skin soft or unblemished.
 If you are one of them, you have probably been caught in a situation where you are in a hurry and need to shave before leaving the house quickly.

-At this point, many people would go for dry shaving.
-In essence, dry shaving is shaving your skin without using shaving cream or any form of moisturizer.
-Most individuals who shave without any lotion or moisturizer will testify that they have different experiences.
+A lot of people that shave without any lotion or moisturizer will testify that they have different experiences.
 In this blog post, you will learn more about the basis of dry shaving, its pros, and cons.
 Most importantly, you will also learn more about why you should not dry shave.

 Background Look On Dry Shaving